-Protection of information security and privacy is not only a legal obligation, but also the cornerstone of building trust with our consumers, employees and partners.
-We strictly comply with the Data Security Law of the People's Republic of China (《中華人民共和國數據安全法》), the Personal Information Protection Law of the People's Republic of China (《中華人民共和國個人信息保護法》) and other relevant laws and regulations, and have formulated the Information Security and User Privacy Protection Measures (《信息安全與用戶隱私保護措施》) to standardise the management of data security involved in the relevant business processes of business departments and third-party suppliers, and to mitigate the data security risks.
-We have established an information security structure comprising an Information Security Committee, Information Security Leadership Team and Information Security Task Force to ensure the effective operation of our information security management system.
-In this Fiscal Year, we engaged external providers to work on compliance with personal privacy protection.

-To protect member's interests, we take the initiative to remind customers to sign the relevant usage agreement and subscription instructions during the membership registration.
-Meanwhile, we manage account permissions strictly in the member management system and customer relationship management system.
-SkyGuard background policy is adopted, and SkyGuard client-side is installed to limit access to authorised personnel.
+The Group remains committed to making best efforts to protect the privacy of customers and information security.
+We strictly abide by the Data Security Law of the People's Republic of China (《中華人民共和國數據安全法》), Personal Information Protection Law of the People's Republic of China (《中華人民共和國 個人信息保護法》] and other relevant laws and regulations, and formulate strict data security management system, so as to protect and manage data security and the privacy of users.
+In order to regulate our business departments and to assist third-party suppliers in managing data security in the course of relevant business processes, we have established the Information Security and User Privacy Protection Measures (《信息安全與用戶隱私保護措施》) to reduce the risk of data security.
+To protect membership benefits, we take the initiative to remind customers to sign the relevant usage agreement and subscription instructions during the membership registration, meanwhile, we manage account permissions strictly in the member management system and customer relationship management system.
+SkyGuard background policy is adopted and SkyGuard client-side is installed to limit access to authorized personnel.
 Customer-related data are collected and processed in a fair and legal way and on a necessary basis, and measures are taken to ensure such data will not be viewed, processed, deleted or used without authorization.
-Any unauthorised or accidental use, deletion, disclosure or transfer of such information to a third party without authorization will be addressed seriously.
+Any unauthorized or accidental use, deletion, disclosure or transfer of such information to a third party without authorization will be addressed seriously.
 In addition, we arrange routine inspections of the machine room and make use of various technologies and means to monitor and record the operation and maintenance personnel's operations on servers, network equipment, databases and other equipment.

-We require all employees to sign the Integrity Undertakings [《誠信承諾書》] before onboarding, and to strictly abide by the relevant confidentiality obligations in the Code of Conduct for Employees (《員工行為準則》) and the Credibility and Integrity System [《誠信與廉潔制度》].
-In the event of non-compliance and disciplinary offenses, employees will be punished accordingly in accordance with the relevant requirements of the Employees' Reward and Punishment Policy [《員工獎懲制度》].
-The Online Customer Regulations (《在線客戶規範》) require all service personnel to protect customer privacy strictly, and the Customer Satisfaction Center has set up rules to specify dos and don'ts for its posts to prevent the disclosure of the Group's trade secrets and customer information.
+We require all employees to sign the Integrity Undertakings (《誠信承諾書》) before onboarding, and to strictly abide by the relevant confidentiality obligations in the Code of Conduct for Employees (《員工行為準則》) and the Credibility and Integrity System (《誠信與廉潔制度》).
+In the event of non-compliances and disciplinary offenses, employees will be punished accordingly in accordance with the relevant requirements of the Employees' Reward and Punishment Policy.
+The Online Customer Regulations (《在線客戶規範》) requires all service personnel to strictly protect customer privacy, and the Customer Satisfaction Center has set up rules to specify dos and don'ts for its posts to prevent the disclosure of the Group's trade secrets and customer information.
 In addition, we attach importance to employee data security training, and constantly emphasize the importance of ensuring data security and protecting customer privacy in our internal training centers.
-In this Fiscal Year, we conducted training for our employees on topics like information security incidents, internal data protection, legal requirements, and information security loopholes.

 In the past three years, no events related to privacy disclosure occurred in the Group.